 During the first water vole survey undertaken in April 2021, some of the ditch banksides had recently been cut exposing the ditches and signs of eutrophication were evident.
-Himalayan balsam was recorded in a number of ditches located to the north-east of the Site.
+Himalayan balsam was recorded in several ditches located to the north-east of the Site.